carbon-design-system/design-system-website/src/content/style/color/usage.md

 ## Color contrast | WCAG AA standards

+### Type colors

 All type color combinations on Carbon must pass <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html" target=blank>WCAG AA standards</a> of 4.5:1 for normal text and 3:1 for large text.
 For larger text, if the font weight is light (300) or normal (400) the text should be no smaller than 24px.
 If the font weight is Semi-Bold (600) then the large text should be no smaller than 19px.
 In the table below are approved Carbon color combinations.

 <div data-insert-component="ColorContrast"></div>

+### UI colors

+Certain UI color combinations on Carbon must pass the new WCAG AA standards of a minimum 3:1 ratio.
+Carbon complies with a 4.5:1 color ratio for certain controls and all icons.
+In the table below are approved Carbon color combinations.

+### Additional color accessibility

+Other color accessibility concerns include color blindness and low vision users.
+Learn more about these additional color accessibility guidelines in the [accessibility section](http://carbondesignsystem.com/guidelines/accessibility/color) of the Carbon website.

 ## Resources